donda10/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# EXP No:1 Mean and variance of a discrete  distribution

+# Date :
+28/09/24
 # Aim :

 To find mean and variance of arrival of objects from the feeder using probability distribution